 Habitat and Ecology

-The species inhabits the Puna Ecoregion.
-At the type locality, the dominant vegetation consists of Polylepis sp. and Peruvian Feather Grass (Stipa icchu).
-Individuals are found under rocks between, or in, clumps of Stipa icchu near small streams.
-Males call from within clumps of Stipa icchu at 1630–2300 hrs.
-Gastrotheca peruana occurs sympatrically with P. cordovae (Lehr and Duellman, 2007).
-The species needs puna grass (micro habitat)(E. Lehr, pers. comm.
+The species inhabits the Puna Ecoregion and is a puna grass specialist (E. Lehr pers. comm.
 2008).
+At the type locality, the dominant vegetation consists of Polylepis sp. and Peruvian Feather Grass (Stipa ichu).
+Individuals are found under rocks between, or in, clumps of Stipa ichu near small streams.
+Males call from within clumps of Stipa ichu at 16:30–23:00 h.
+It is assumed that eggs are deposited inside the grass (Lehr and Duellman 2007) and reproduction is by direct development (E. Lehr pers. comm.
+April 2017).